Sardinia: a hiker’s paradise

 Our guidebook to walking in Sardinia is your perfect companion.

-The best time to visit
+The best time for walking in Sardinia

 The temperatures are mild and the crowds are smaller.
 However, hiking is possible year-round, with each season offering its own unique charm.